Please note: Information on this page relates to the 2015 academic year unless otherwise specified.

 - COMP 103 Introduction to Data Structures and Algorithms

-or PHYS 122 Introduction to Physics and Applied Physics
+- PHYS 122 Introduction to Physics for Scientists and Engineers

 To gain entry to Part 2, students will need to pass their Part 1 courses with at least a B average.